1lucianmoldovan/node-fitness-app/README.md

 # Fitness App

-An APP designed to manage Fitness Studio Members recording daily activity ☺
+An APP designed to manage Heart Cycling Studio Member subscriptions ☺

 ## Structure

 - html/css for main layout
 - js to generate member-list table dynamically
-- SQL database to store members
+- SQL database used for storing members
-- static json files to use as database for live preview
+- static json files used as database for live preview
+- Gravatar used for profile photo source

 ## Content